Galactic Archaeology with Gaia: The early Milky Way

 Plotting global orbital properties of the low-metallicity stars discovered recently reveals a small but noticeable angular momentum asymmetry, with more stars found on prograde orbits at all metallicities, going down as low as [Fe/H]$\approx-6$ \citep[][]{Sestito2019, Dimatteo2020}.
 Note, however, that focusing on metal-poor stars with $r$-process enhancement, \citet{Roederer2018} do not see such an angular momentum asymmetry.
 Many of the low-metallicity stars on prograde orbits also spend most of their time close to the Galactic disc, at low $|z|$.
 These unexpected trends have inspired several hypotheses, including the suggestion that in the Milky Way, the stellar disc may have formed exceedingly early and at extremely low metallicities \citep[e.g.][]{Dimatteo2020}.
-Testing this idea against numerical simulations however reveals that in the Milky Way-like progenitors, dominant stellar discs form sufficiently late, at noticeably higher metallicities \citep[e.g.][]{Belokurov2022, Semenov2023, Chandra2023}. \cite{Sestito2021} address the origin of the low-metallicity stars on prograde, low-$|z|$ orbits, and conclude that most of them must be accreted.
-It remains unclear what induced the net spin in the low-metallicity halo, is it inherent or acquired? \citet{Dillamore2023} demonstrate that the Galactic bar can spin up intrinsically non-rotating stellar haloes to velocities similar to those observed.
+Testing this idea against numerical simulations however reveals that in the Milky Way-like progenitors, dominant stellar discs form sufficiently late, at noticeably higher metallicities \citep[e.g.][]{Belokurov2022, Semenov2023, Chandra2023}.
+Note that, as discussed earlier, the MW itself appears to be somewhat of an outlier: a dominant stellar disc emerges in the Galaxy at the earliest possible epochs, i.e. around $3<z<5$, but at metallicities much above the metal-poor regime, i.e. [Fe/H]$>-1.3$.
+At higher redshifts, the Galaxy is in its kinematically-hot, bursty and messy Aurora state. \cite{Sestito2021} address the origin of the low-metallicity stars on prograde, low-$|z|$ orbits, and conclude that most of them must be accreted.
+It remains unclear what induced the net spin in the low-metallicity halo, is it inherent or acquired? \citet{Dillamore2023bar} demonstrate that the Galactic bar can spin up intrinsically non-rotating stellar haloes to velocities similar to those observed.
 In their models, a halo spun-up by the bar shows a rotation curve declining with Galactocentric radius --- this prediction can be tested with upcoming data.